markussilvan/mazetool/README.md

 ## Running

-Just do `cargo run -- generate 99 39`.
+Just do `cargo run -- generate 39 39`.
-This uses a lot of stack space, maybe even more then expected for this level of recursion.

-`RUSTFLAGS="-C link-args=-zstack-size=16000000" cargo run -- generate 100 300 >foo`
-can be used to run the maze generation with an increase the stack size.
-This shouldn't needed as the maze generation algorithm is not recursive anymore.

 ## Testing

 This project is not heavy on testing.
-Currently there aren't any tests implemented.
+Currently there aren't any real tests implemented.
 Some simple tests could be implemented just to try it out.

-Run tests (if any) using `cargo test`.
+Run tests using `cargo test`.

 ## Documentation